The entrance to the McMichael Canadian Art Collection.

 A man and woman with bicycles stop to chat

-8. Group of Seven Bike Trail
+Group of Seven Bike Trail

-The 72 kilometre route has diverse points of interest and a mix of surfaces that is suitable for recreational riders.
+The 72-kilometre route has diverse points of interest and a mix of surfaces that is suitable for recreational riders.

 Location: Kleinburg to Vaughan

-Connect to the canvas: see if you can determine where A.J.
+See if you can determine where A.J.
 Casson’s painting entitled Kleinburg c.
 1929 (on display at the McMichael Canadian Art Collection) took inspiration from.

 Home to a significant collection of works by Tom Thomson, the Group of Seven, their contemporaries and Indigenous Peoples, this gallery is an integral page in the Group of Seven narrative.
 Learn about the artists, their inspirations and the profound mark they’ve left on the landscape of Canadian art.